 Scouring is a fancy term referring to preparing fabric, fiber, or yarn for dyeing so that it takes on as much dye as possible and shows your beautiful colors in their most vibrant capacity.

-Scouring ensures that the fabric is clean and ready to achieve even, vibrant colors during the dyeing process.
+Scouring ensures the fabric is clean and ready to achieve even vibrant colors during dyeing.

 Steps in the scouring process